faktaoklimatu/web-en/_infographics/energy/transition-scenarios-comparison-czechia.md

   - [ "NECP", "https://www.mpo.cz/cz/energetika/strategicke-a-koncepcni-dokumenty/vnitrostatni-plan-ceske-republiky-v-oblasti-energetiky-a-klimatu--252016/" ]
 ---

-_The accompanying text for this infographic is [only available in Czech](https://faktaoklimatu.cz/infografiky/srovnani-energetickych-scenaru-cr) at the moment.
-Check back later for the English translation._
+_Our comments on this infographic providing relevant context and useful links are [only available in Czech](https://faktaoklimatu.cz/infografiky/srovnani-energetickych-scenaru-cr) at the moment.
+Please check back later for the English translation._

 _If you wish to see the English translation sooner, please contact us at [info@faktaoklimatu.cz](mailto:info@faktaoklimatu.cz) or consider [supporting us financially](https://www.darujme.cz/projekt/1203742)._